-It is commonly supposed that electronic analog computers were superior to mechanical analog computers, and they were in many respects, including speed, cost, ease of construction, size, and portability (Small 2001, pp. 54-56).
-On the other hand, mechanical integrators produced higher precision results (0.1% vs. 1% for early electronic devices) and had greater mathematical flexibility (they were able to integrate with respect to any variable, not just time).
-However, many important applications did not require high precision and focused on dynamic systems for which time integration was sufficient.
+It is commonly supposed that electronic analog computers were superior to mechanical analog computers, and they were in many respects, including speed, cost, ease of construction, size, and portability (Small, 2001, pp. 54-6).
+On the other hand, mechanical integrators produced higher precision results (0.1%, vs. 1% for early electronic devices) and had greater mathematical flexibility (they were able to integrate with respect to any variable, not just time).
+However, many important applications did not require high precision and focused on dynamic systems for which time integration was sufficient; for these, electronic analog computers were superior.

-Analog computers (nonelectronic as well as electronic) can be divided into active-element and passive-element computers; the former involve some kind of amplification, the latter do not (Truitt and Rogers 1960, pp. 2-1-4).
-Passiveelement computers included the network analyzers, which were developed in the 1920s to analyze electric power distribution networks and which continued in use through the 1950s (Small 2001, pp. 35-40).
+Analog computers (non-electronic as well as electronic) can be divided into active-element and passive-element computers; the former involve some kind of amplification, the latter do not (Truitt & Rogers, 1960, pp. 2-1-4).
+Passive-element computers included the network analyzers that were developed in the 1920s to analyze electric power distribution networks, and which continued in use through the 1950s (Small, 2001, pp. 35-40).
 They were also applied to problems in thermodynamics, aircraft design, and mechanical engineering.
-In these systems networks or grids of resistive elements or reactive elements (i.e., involving capacitance and inductance as well as resistance) were used to model the spatial distribution of physical quantities such as voltage, current, and power (in electric distribution networks), electrical potential in space, stress in solid materials, temperature (in heat diffusion problems), pressure, fluid flow rate, and wave amplitude (Truitt and Rogers 1960, p.
+In these systems networks or grids of resistive elements or reactive elements (i.e., involving capacitance and inductance as well as resistance) were used to model the spatial distribution of physical quantities such as voltage, current, and power (in electric distribution networks), electrical potential in space, stress in solid materials, temperature (in heat diffusion problems), pressure, fluid flow rate, and wave amplitude (Truitt & Rogers, 1960, p.
 2-2).
 That is, network analyzers dealt with partial differential equations (PDEs), whereas active-element computers, such as the differential analyzer and its electronic successors, were restricted to ordinary differential equations (ODEs) in which time was the independent variable.
-Large network analyzers are early examples of analog field computers (see > "Field Computation in Natural and Artificial Intelligence").
+Large network analyzers are early examples of analog field computers.

 Electronic analog computers became feasible after the invention of the DC operational amplifier ("op amp") c.
-1940 (Small 2001, pp. 64, 67-72).
+1940 (Small, 2001, pp. 64, 67-72).
 Already in the 1930s scientists at Bell Telephone Laboratories (BTL) had developed the DC-coupled feedback-stabilized amplifier, which is the basis of the op amp.
-In 1940, as the USA prepared to enter World War II, DL Parkinson at BTL had a dream in which he saw DC amplifiers being used to control an antiaircraft gun.
-As a consequence, with his colleagues CA Lovell and BT Weber, he wrote a series of papers on "electrical mathematics," which described electrical circuits to "operationalize" addition, subtraction, integration, differentiation, etc. The project to produce an electronic gun director led to the development and refinement of DC op amps suitable for analog computation.
+In 1940, as the USA prepared to enter World War II, D. L. Parkinson at BTL had a dream in which he saw DC amplifiers being used to control an anti-aircraft gun.
+As a consequence, with his colleagues C. A. Lovell and B. T. Weber, he wrote a series of papers on "electrical mathematics," which described electrical circuits to "operationalize" addition, subtraction, integration, differentiation, etc. The project to produce an electronic gun-director led to the development and refinement of DC op amps suitable for analog computation.

-The wartime work at BTL was focused primarily on control applications of analog devices, such as the gun director.
-Other researchers, such as Lakatos at BTL, were more interested in applying them to general-purpose analog computation for science and engineering, which resulted in the design of the general-purpose analog computer (GPAC), called "Gypsy" and completed in 1949 (Small 2001, pp. 69-71).
+The war-time work at BTL was focused primarily on control applications of analog devices, such as the gun-director.
+Other researchers, such as E. Lakatos at BTL, were more interested in applying them to general-purpose analog computation for science and engineering, which resulted in the design of the General Purpose Analog Computer (GPAC), also called "Gypsy," completed in 1949 (Small, 2001, pp. 69-71).
 Building on the BTL op amp design, fundamental work on electronic analog computation was conducted at Columbia University in the 1940s.
 In particular, this research showed how analog computation could be applied to the simulation of dynamic systems and to the solution of nonlinear equations.